Marisa588/ArtisanClient/README.md

 Rad Records is a React App using Material UI.

+# How do I use this project

 ## Dependencies
 The following dependencies must be installed to run the client.
+These are base dependencies for React and the Material UI framework.
-### npm install
+### `npm install bootstrap react react-dom @material-ui/core`

+# How do I use Material UI in my component?
+### `import React from 'react';`
+### `import { Button } from '@material-ui/core';`

+That's it!
+Style your components inline just like with Reactstrap.

+All available components can be found here: https://material-ui.com/

+Just click the hamburger and select components.

 # Getting Started with Create React App